jon-bit/forbidden-knowledge-revealed/README.md

 - Must be an organization compared to a company
 - Must support a good cause

-Suggestions are always welcome and encouraged.
-Please do not hesitate to open a issue for a suestion.

 ## TV
 -----
 - [iptv] - iptv is a github repo that supports and lists free (and even legal) TV channels for anyone to watch(some can be georestricted)